-- Before reporting a Fault, the Customer should take all reasonable steps to ensure that the Fault is with the Service and not caused by any of the Customer Software Applications or any Customer content or equipment.
+- Before reporting a Fault, the Customer should take all reasonable steps to ensure that the Fault is with the Product and not caused by any of the Customer Software Applications or any Customer content or equipment.

 - The Customer is responsible for repairing faults relating to any Customer Software Applications, content or equipment.

-- defects in Customer Software Applications, equipment or content;
+- defects in Customer Software Applications, equipment or content; and

-- any defects in the Customer’s PMS or Booking Site’s system; or
+- any defects in the Customer’s PMS.

-9. Personal Information and Privacy
+9. Personal Information and privacy

 9.1 Personal Data

-- For the purposes of this clause 9, “Personal Data” means the Personal Information of a Customer, its employees and guests.
+- For the purposes of this clause 9, “Personal Data” means the Personal Information of a Customer, its employees and Guests.

-9.2 SiteMinder’s ObligationsSiteMinder shall:
+9.2 SiteMinder’s obligationsSiteMinder must:

-- implement appropriate technical and organisational measures to ensure a level of security appropriate to the risk of processing the Personal Data taking into account the state of the art, the costs of implementation and the nature, scope, context and purposes of processing;
+- implement appropriate technical and organisational measures to ensure a level of security appropriate to the risk of processing the Personal Data, taking into account the state of the art, the costs of implementation and the nature, scope, context and purposes of processing;

-- promptly notify the Customer after becoming aware of a breach of security leading to accidental or unlawful destruction, loss, alteration, unauthorised access to or disclosure of Personal Data and SiteMinder and the Customer shall act in good faith in developing agreed public statements and any necessary notifications to data subjects in respect of any of the foregoing provided that nothing in this paragraph shall prevent a party from complying with its obligations under Data Protection Requirements;
+- promptly notify the Customer after becoming aware of a breach of security leading to accidental or unlawful destruction, loss, alteration, unauthorised access to or disclosure of Personal Data and SiteMinder and the Customer shall act in good faith in developing agreed public statements and any necessary notifications to data subjects in respect of any of the foregoing provided that nothing in this paragraph prevents a party from complying with its obligations under Data Protection Requirements;

-- at the Customer’s cost, make available to the Customer such information as is reasonably necessary to demonstrate SiteMinder’s compliance with this clause 9;
+- make available to the Customer such information as is reasonably necessary to demonstrate SiteMinder’s compliance with this clause 9;

 - at the Customer’s cost, allow the Customer to appoint an independent auditor to audit and inspect SiteMinder’s compliance with this clause 9.
 Such audit may occur once per calendar year, unless Data Protection Requirements applicable to the Customer require more frequent audit.
-Such an audit shall be carried out during business hours and the Customer shall provide at least 30 working days’ notice of any such audit, unless the Customer can demonstrate that it has genuine suspicion that SiteMinder has breached its obligations in this clause 9 in which case the Customer shall provide at least 5 working days’ notice of any such audit;
+Such an audit shall be carried out during business hours and the Customer must provide at least 30 working days’ notice of any such audit, unless the Customer can demonstrate that it has genuine suspicion that SiteMinder has breached its obligations in this clause 9 in which case the Customer must provide at least 2 working days’ notice of any such audit;

 - not transfer the Personal Data to a country outside the European Union without the authorisation of the Customer or as otherwise provided for in this Agreement unless the relevant territory ensures an adequate level of protection or appropriate standard contractual clauses approved by the EU have been put in place or other appropriate safeguards have been implemented; and

-9.3 Customer’s Obligations
+9.3 Customer’s obligations

-- If the Customer requests SiteMinder to transfer the Personal Data outside the European Union, the Customer shall ensure that appropriate safeguards are in place to permit the transfer of the Personal Data outside the European Union.
+- If the Customer requests SiteMinder to transfer the Personal Data outside the European Union, the Customer must ensure that appropriate safeguards are in place to permit the transfer of the Personal Data outside the European Union.